CacheClip: Accelerating RAG with Effective KV Cache Reuse: Conclusion and Future Work

-We present CacheClip, a practical framework that significantly accelerates RAG inference while maintaining high generation quality.
-By leveraging auxiliary LLMs to identify critical tokens for selective KV cache recomputation, CacheClip achieves up to 1.92× speedup in prefill time with acceptable quality trade-offs.
-The framework runs auxiliary LLMs on head-node CPU to avoid additional GPU overhead, making it readily deployable in production RAG systems.
-CacheClip demonstrates that intelligent KV cache management can effectively resolve the well-known efficiency-quality trade-off in RAG systems.
+We present CacheClip, a practical framework that accelerates RAG inference while maintaining high generation quality.
+By leveraging auxiliary LLMs to identify critical tokens for selective KV cache recomputation, CacheClip achieves up to 3.33× speedup in prefill time with acceptable quality trade-offs, running auxiliary LLMs on head-node CPUs to avoid additional GPU overhead.
+As future work, fine-tuning the auxiliary model for attention pattern prediction could further improve token selection quality; since auxiliary models are typically under 1B parameters, the training cost is far lower than fine-tuning the primary LLM.

 \begin{appendices}